enviodev/docs/docs/HyperSync/HyperFuel/hyperfuel-query.md

     // The address of the message recipient.
     "recipient": [String],

-    // The contract id of the current context if in an internal context. null otherwise "contract_id": [String],
+    // The contract id of the current context is in an internal context. null otherwise "contract_id": [String],

     // receipt register values.